|

 arrange but wont give you those spectacular bird's eye

 views.
 Gilgit is nearly 330km (205mi) from Islamabad.
+Little-visited Multan, in the lower Punjab, is

 claimed to be the oldest surviving city on the